mohiuddin06617/ASP_.NET_MVC_Project/readme.txt

 This is a Article Management Web Application.
+Anyone can Sign Up and Start generating article using this web application.
+When a person will sign up an individual unique api key will be generated from his/her email name by which they can call their article from any platform.
 This application was built with ASP .Net MVC,jQiery,Bootstrap,ASP.
-Net Web Api
+Net Web Api.